dkumazaw/mobilenetv3-pytorch/README.md

 ```

 ## Train the model on CIFAR10 [WIP]
 The script `train_cifar10.py` pulls the CIFAR10 dataset using [torchvision datasets](https://pytorch.org/docs/stable/torchvision/datasets.html) and trains a MobileNetV3 on it.
+Note that the dimension was upsampled to 224x224 in order to match the dimensions.

-You can simply run:
+To run the training, you can simply execute:
 ```
 python train_cifar10.py
 ```